How Much Electricity a 500 watt heater Uses (+Tips to Conserve Energy)?

 Final Word

-You can expect a 500 watt heater to consume about 12kWh of electricity a day if running continuously at full power.
+You can expect a 500-watt heater to consume about 12kWh of electricity a day if running continuously at full power.

 Estimated daily and monthly energy bills when using the heater at full power assuming it is being run continuously are USD 1.44 and USD 43.2 respectively.
-This assumes an electricity tariff of USD 0.12 per kWh.

 Related Topics